uehaj/buffalo-wifirouter-control/README.md

 - With your browser acceess the wifi router login page (Factory default value of the router might be http://192.168.11.1).
 - Open devloper tool on your browser.
 - Select the [Console] tab.
-- Input "calcMD5('xxxx')" for pasaword xxxx on console command line in browser, and press ENTER.
+- Input "calcMD5('xxxx')" for password xxxx on console command line in browser, and press ENTER.
 - Copy the output value.

 <img src="https://i.imgur.com/n2YsyVX_d.webp?maxwidth=1520&fidelity=grand" alt="chrome developper tool">